markbranly/hacker-news-modern-ui/readme.md

 ## Build
-Since the end result is a single CSS file, and the source files are modern Pure CSS, the build process for this project is dead-simple; we simply have to concatenate all of the source files into one.
+Since the end result is a single CSS file, and the source files are modern Pure CSS, the build process for this project is fairly simple.

-A text file, `manifest.txt`, provides the ordered list of source files and a simple Makefile provides the build command:
+Our build file, `userstyle.css`, provides the structure, or scaffolding, of the source files.

+All `@import` statements in the build file are replaced with their file contents during the build process to create the single file required by [UserStyles.world](https://userstyles.world/).
+Makefile provides the build command:

 ```
 $ make